LaravelDaily/course-react-parking/docs/Lesson 19 - Parking history page.md

 )
 ```

-4. And insert a new link to `parkings.history` route in `leftAuthLinks` function on `src/App.jsx` file.
+4. And insert a new link to the `parkings.history` route in the `leftAuthLinks` function on the `src/App.jsx` file.

 ```jsx
 <NamedLink name="parkings.history">